canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/introducing-microk8s/introducing-microk8s.md

 ### What is Kubernetes

-[Kubernetes][kubernetes] clusters host containarised application in a reliable and scalable way.
-Having devops in mind, Kubernetes makes maitenance tasks such as upgrades dead simple.
+[Kubernetes][kubernetes] clusters host containerised applications in a reliable and scalable way.
+Having devops in mind, Kubernetes makes maintenance tasks such as upgrades dead simple.

 ### What is microk8s

-[Microk8s][microk8s] is a [CNCF certified][cncf-cert] upstream kubernetes deployment that runs entirely in your workstation.
+[Microk8s][microk8s] is a [CNCF certified][cncf-cert] upstream Kubernetes deployment that runs entirely in your workstation.
 Being a [snap][snap] it runs all Kubernetes services natively (i.e. no virtual machines) while packing the entire set of libraries and binaries needed.
 Installation is limited by how fast you can download a couple of hundred megabytes and the removal of microk8s leaves nothing behind.

 ### In this tutorial you’ll learn how to...